AmiraliShahriary/Computer-Network-projects/README.md

 # Computer Networks

-collaborators: Shahzad Momayez, Amiralli Shahriyari
+collaborators: Shahzad Momayez, Amirali Shahriary

 This repository contains the course projects for the **Computer Networks** class at the University of Tehran.